 We ended up with 9 million patient records spanning 22 years and 1.2 million patients.
 Our original estimate was 3 million records.
 We are using this data to build our surveillance algorithms.

 Social Media Is an Important New Source of Information

 Saritor is capable of storing social media data related to UC Irvine Health and a UCI student project is underway to develop a sentiment analysis dashboard to better understand the social media environment external to UC Irvine Health.
 As part of the patient experience feedback loop we will be able to reach out and connect with patients to better understand their concerns so that we can enhance the patient experience.

 Others in the Healthcare Community Are Interested in Adopting Hadoop

 I’ve spoken with many other healthcare providers that are trying to solve the same type of problems, all are eager to exchange Hadoop best practices.

 In the next installment, I’ll give an update on the results of our monitoring pilots, describe our progress on surveillance algorithms, and tell you more about our collaboration with other hospitals and clinics.

-If you’re considering your own Hadoop implementation, then click here to learn more about Hortonworks Data Platform, and here to understand how it might work for your business with our whitepaper, Hadoop Patterns of Use.
+If you’re considering your own Hadoop implementation, then click here to learn more about Hortonworks Data Platform.